NavodPeiris/MobileNet_96x96_greyscale_weights/README.md

-#### This repo contain weights of MobileNetV1, MobileNetV2 models trained on 96x96 greyscale images of ImageNet dataset. suitable for a transfer learning model for image classification, object detection tasks.
+This repo contain weights of MobileNetV1, MobileNetV2 models trained on 96x96 greyscale images of ImageNet dataset. suitable for a transfer learning model for image classification, object detection tasks.

-#### These are Lightweight, energy efficient and memory efficient models that can be deployed on Edge devices such as Microcontrollers.
+These are Lightweight, energy efficient and memory efficient models that can be deployed on **Edge devices such as Microcontrollers**.

-#### How to use with MobileNetV1:
+### Transfer learning with MobileNetV1:
 ```
 from tensorflow.keras.models import Sequential
 from tensorflow.keras.layers import (